laboon/ebook/text/41_advanced_unit_testing.md

 printQuock
 ```

-Since we once again have just a list of Method objects, we can invoke them.
+We once again have a list of Method objects, and we can now invoke them.
 There's only one small snag - we first need to set that method to "accessible" before calling it, using the `setAccessible()` method.
-It accepts a boolean parameter to determine whether or not the method should be accessible outside the class.
+It accepts a Boolean parameter to determine whether or not the method should be accessible outside the class.

 ```java
 import java.lang.reflect.Method;